ocpu/brev/readme.md

 This is a event bus system that primarily sends and recives events.
 You are able to create new event busses and mix them into other objects.
 This script also works in a web page.
 While in a web page you have the capabillity to comunicate to the running service worker and the from the serviceworker to all active tabs not across browsers.
-To not broadcast the event to the serviceworker or tabs use the `emitLocal`.

 ## API